 Don’t explain how it works or where it fails

 — Any time spent outside of coding is wasted, and frankly, not your job.
 Minimize attendance at meetings where you may have to explain anything.
 It’s better when everyone is in awe of you as the mysterious stranger with the magic black box.

-— If you have to make a presentation, try to keep it as technical as possible, focus on how and what you’re building.
+— If you have to make a presentation, try to keep it as technical as possible, use impressive words and focus on how and what you’re building.
 No questions or discussion means you nailed it.

 — Knowing upfront what you’ve built has limitations will make it less likely to be used, people want complete solutions.

 Redefine how people do things

 — Most people hate what they’re doing now and how they’re doing it.
 They want to do things differently, and they’ll thank you for forcing them to change their ways.